George Wall (speedway rider)

 George Henry Wall (4 April 1922 – 1992) was a motorcycle speedway rider from England.

 Biography

 Wall, born in Barking, London, began his British leagues career riding for Plymouth Devils during the 1949 Speedway National League season.
 He made an immediate impact with the team, averaging 6.14 in his maiden season.

 Wall remained with Plymouth for four seasons from 1949 to 1954 and achieved the feat of being the division's leading rider during the 1952 Speedway Southern League season, after recording an average of 10.78.
 He amassed high score in almost every match.
-Mid-way through the 1954 season he joined Rayleigh Rockets after Plymouth withdrew from the league.
+Mid-way through the 1954 season, he joined Rayleigh Rockets after Plymouth withdrew from the league.

-He retired after the 1954 season and although he only rode for six years he is remembered as one of Plymouth's leading riders.
+Wall retired after the 1954 season and although he only rode for six years he is remembered as one of Plymouth's leading riders.